NixOS/nix/doc/manual/src/language/import-from-derivation.md

 # Import From Derivation

-The value of a Nix expression can depend on the contents of a [store object] produced by a [derivation].
+The value of a Nix expression can depend on the contents of a [store object].
 In this case, when that store object is needed, evaluation will be paused, the store object [realised], and then evaluation resumed.

 [store object]: /glossary.md#gloss-store-object